Welcome to the Career Development website. Getting started on your career odyssey can be overwhelming. But we are here to help you get started.

 Questions?
 Email career@udallas.edu.

 Every journey starts somewhere and one of the best places to start is to figure out what you want to major in.
 A list of UD majors can be found here.
-If everything (or even nothing) sounds interesting, reach out to us, other professors and upperclassmen.
+If everything (or even nothing) sounds interesting, reach out to your career advisor, professors and upperclassmen.
 Talking to other students and professors is one of the best ways to narrow down what to study.
-If you're still stumped, you can make an appointment with you career advisor.
+If you're still stumped, you can make an appointment with your career advisor.

 Another way to discover what your skills and interests are is Focus2.
-This resource asks you questions to help determine what types of careers you're suited for.
+This resource asks you questions to help determine what types of major and careers you might be interested in.
 Once you have a list of them, explore their ins and outs on the Department of Labor's website.
 They have tons of information on required education, experience, salary and job stability.

-By joining an on campus club or organization you're gaining meaningful experience which you can leverage on your resume!
+By joining a club or organization you're gaining meaningful experience which you can leverage on your resume.
 Find a list of clubs and organizations here.

 Some careers don't offer internships.
-If you're interested in the medical field, shadowing is a great way to learn about the field first hand.
-The best ways to find shadowing opportunities is by reaching out to your network, contacting professors or reaching out to OPCD to connect you with alumni.
+If you're interested in the medical field, for example, shadowing is a great way to learn about the field first hand.
+The best ways to find shadowing opportunities are by reaching out to your network, contacting professors or reaching out to OPCD to connect you with alumni.

 One of the best things you can do is activate your Handshake account.
-There are tons of resources including employer events, OPCD events, and spotlighted employers.
+There are tons of resources including employer events (like job fairs), OPCD events, and spotlighted employers.

 Handshake is a great place to find entry level jobs and internships.
 LinkedIn and Indeed are also great options.
-When searching for opportunities on LinkedIn and Handshake make sure you're looking for red flags or potential job scams.
-If you're having issues with your searching, contact your career advisor!
+If you need guidance or are having issues with your search, contact your career advisor!
 Look at our job search resources to find specific sites for different fields, too.

 After submitting job application and receive interview offers, refer to our interview guide and make a mock interview appointment with your advisor.